Francis H. Cabot (1925-2011)

 Frank Cabot founded the Garden Conservancy in 1989 after a visit to Ruth Bancroft's stunning dry garden in Walnut Creek, California.
 In 1988, Frank and his wife, Anne, visited Ruth’s garden and Ruth expressed concern about the future of her garden.
 Frank later reported, “...much to my great surprise, I remember actually shivering at the beauty of it.
 As we drove away, I said to my wife, ‘We have to find some way to help this woman.’
 And she said, ‘Why don’t you start a garden conservancy?’ ”

 "...born in New York City on August 6, 1925, a graduate of St. Bernard’s and Groton Schools and Harvard College class of 1949 where he was a founder of the Krokodiloes, [Francis Higginson Cabot] served in Europe and the Far East during World War II with the Signal Corps.
 He worked initially for Stone & Webster Inc. and subsequently as a venture capitalist in New York.
 His overriding interest in horticulture consumed his later years when he was active in the American Rock Garden Society, the Friends of Horticulture at Wave Hill, New York Botanical Garden, and the Garden Conservancy, which he founded in 1989.
-During these years, with his wife Anne, he created Stonecrop Gardens, a public garden for plant enthusiasts in Cold Spring, New York; founded the Aberglasney Restoration Trust to rescue and restore a sixteenth-century garden in Carmarthenshire, Wales; and enlarged his parents’ garden in La Malbaie, Quebec, into what has been described as the most aesthetically satisfying and horticulturally exciting landscape experience in North America.
+During these years, he and his wife, Anne, created Stonecrop Gardens, now a public garden for plant enthusiasts in Cold Spring, New York; founded the Aberglasney Restoration Trust to rescue and restore a sixteenth-century garden in Carmarthenshire, Wales; and enlarged his parents’ garden in La Malbaie, Quebec, into what has been described as the most aesthetically satisfying and horticulturally exciting landscape experience in North America.

 "His book, The Greater Perfection, received the Council of Botanical and Horticultural Libraries’ 2003 Literature Award, and was described as “one of the best books ever written about the making of a garden by its creator” by The Oxford Companion to the Garden (2006).